chidiwilliams/GPT-Automator/README.md

 ![App](assets/app.png)

-Your voice-controlled assistant.
-GPT Automator lets you perform tasks on your computer using your voice.
+Your voice-controlled Mac assistant.
+GPT Automator lets you perform tasks on your Mac using your voice.
 For example, opening applications, looking up restaurants, and synthesizing information.

 Made by [Luke Harries](https://harries.co/) and [Chidi Williams](https://chidiwilliams.com/) at the [London EA Hackathon, February 2023](https://forum.effectivealtruism.org/events/gTSwA8RoGidjpLnf6/london-ea-hackathon).